ChronoSheets/ChronoSheets-CSharp-Client/docs/TasksApi.md

 <a name="tasksdeletetask"></a>
 # **TasksDeleteTask**
-> CsApiApiResponseBoolean TasksDeleteTask (int? taskId, string xChronosheetsAuth)
+> CSApiResponseBoolean TasksDeleteTask (int? taskId, string xChronosheetsAuth)

 Delete a task